pi-dissertacoes/pi-dissertacoes.github.io/docs/The Platform/4-UseCases.md

 I want to receive email notifications about the status of the dissertations that I have proposed, that I'm a co-advisor and the students that showed interest in them;

 ### Course Director

+1. As a course director
+I want to be able to see all dissertations that belong to my course;

+2. As a course director
+I want to accept/deny if a dissertation is/isn't applicable to student enrolled on the course I am director;

+3. As a couse director
+I want to be able to break an agreement between an student and teacher, if they both agree on that;

 ### Admin